 We should keep something similar in mind when it comes to the view that proper counseling and professional therapy can change someone’s sexual orientation.
 Joe Dallas, the discussion leader in the background, whose comments connect the interviews, is actively involved in what is called “reparative therapy” or Christian “conversion therapy.”
 He is also the author of a number of books on this topic.

-But again – although there are hints – this opinion does not dominate the discourse at all, and it is definitely not the message of the DVD.
+But again – although there are hints – this opinion does not dominate the discourse at all, and it is definitely not the message of the documentary.
 And here, too, I am grateful for this because I believe we should be careful here.

 Is it possible for someone’s same-sex attraction to completely change and disappear?
 Yes, it has happened.
 Can proper counseling and professional therapy help to bring about change?
 Possibly.
 God’s children know that God can work miracles – He can do things we do not expect or find hard to imagine.
 But there are also reports that “reparative therapy” is often ineffective.
 Despite much counseling, and intense prayer, many Christians do not feel any lessening in their same-sex attraction.

 Several of the people that are interviewed emphasize how important it is to repent from sinful and harmful choices, and to turn to Jesus Christ.
 However, such repentance does not come with a promise or guarantee that feelings of same-sex attraction will then disappear.
-That’s why I appreciate that the DVD does not really get involved in this discussion.
+That’s why I appreciate that the film does not really get involved in this discussion.